Connect with us

-Tim Cone himself knows how much talent there is out there, but reiterated that expanding the Gilas pool isn’t really at the top of their priorities as of now.
+Tim Cone knows how much talent there is out there in men’s basketball, but reiterated that expanding the Gilas pool isn’t at the top of their priorities for now.

-Keeping his roster intact is what the veteran internationalist prefers, even as fans and observers would want to bring in more faces, especially after a rag-tag team conquered the recent 33rd Southeast Asian Games in Thailand.
+The veteran internationalist is focusing on keeping his roster intact, even as fans and observers would want to bring in more faces, especially after a rag-tag team conquered the recent 33rd Southeast Asian Games in Thailand.

 “There’s only 12 guys,” he told reporters Sunday night, moments after leading Barangay Ginebra to a 108-105 decision over Titan Ultra in the final game of the PBA Season 50 Philippine Cup eliminations at the SMART Araneta Coliseum.